austinhillyard/CS260-Startup/notes.md

 Learn more about [cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)

+### Cookie Attributes:

+**Domain**
+  * `Domain` specifies which server can receive a cookie.
+If you specify a domain, all of its sub domains will be able to receive cookies.
+  - If you don't specify a cookie, cookies are only available on the server, and not its sub domains.

+**Path**
+  * `Path` indicates a URL path that must exist in the requested URL in order to send the Cookie header.
+**httpOnly**
+  - Tells the browser to not let JavaScript read the cookie.
+**sameSite:**
+  - Will only return the cookie to the domain that generated it.

 ### HTTP Versions
 | Year | Version | Features                                        |
 | ---- | ------- | ----------------------------------------------- |